Joan Barclay: Career in B-movies

-From early 1936 to 1939, Barclay had both starring and supporting roles in 35 films, almost all of which were B-movies, mainly westerns, serials, or cliffhangers.
+From early 1936 to 1939, Barclay had both starring and supporting roles in 35 films, almost all of which were B-movies, mainly Westerns, serials, or cliffhangers.
 Most had her playing the role of the heroine opposite the film's hero.
 During the latter part of the 1930s she starred alongside such cowboy stars as Slim Whitaker, Tim McCoy, Ben Corbett, Tex Fletcher, Bob Baker and also rejoined Edward J. Nugent in the 1937 adventure film Island Captives.

 Later years

 By 1940, Barclay was working steadily, averaging better than six films per year.
-From 1940 to 1945 she appeared in thirty four films.
+From 1940 to 1945 she appeared in thirty-four films.
 However, by 1943 she had begun receiving more and more uncredited roles, a trend which would only increase with time.
 In 1944 she appeared in six films, four of which were uncredited.
 In 1945, she starred in the Charlie Chan mystery The Shanghai Cobra.
 It was her last film.

 Personal life

-Barclay married three times, with two children by her second marriage, to Leroy Hillman, whom she wed on July 2, 1945, in Las Vegas.
-Her last marriage was to George Sullivan, with whom she remained until his death.
-The couple eventually settled in Palm Desert, California.
+Barclay married Leroy Hillman on July 2, 1945, in Las Vegas.

 Death

 Barclay died in Palm Desert, California, on November 22, 2002, aged 88.
-She was buried in Forest Lawn Memorial Park, Glendale, California.